nimishbongale/SpiderMonkey/README.md

 # Spider Monkey Optimization Algorithm (SMO)

 SpiderMonkey is a repository conataining the code for Spider Monkey Optimization Algorithm.
+Student Chapter link/document will be made available soon.

 ## Installation